New Year's Day (U2 song): Music video

 The video was one of their first to be played frequently on MTV.
 It was filmed in December 1982 in Sälen and Mora, Sweden, and directed by Meiert Avis.
 The band only appeared in the performance scenes of the video, for it was filmed in the depth of the Swedish winter.
 U2 guitarist Edge said in the band's official biography that the four people riding on horseback in the video who appeared to be the members of U2 were in fact four Swedish teenage girls with masks over their faces as disguises – employed because the band were frozen from shooting the video in sub-freezing temperatures on the previous day.
 The biography says Bono refused to wear any headgear despite the cold weather, and had a lot of trouble mouthing the lyrics.
-The video includes footage of Soviet troops advancing in winter during World War II.
+The video featured footage of Soviet Red Army troops advancing in winter during World War II in attacks with T-34 tanks.

 U2 allowed free-of-charge use of this song in a spot prepared by the European Commission.
 This clip, published on YouTube, shows a transformation of Poland in the last 20 years, mixed with short scenes from today's Warsaw seen from a perspective of a 20-year-old woman.